The Dirichlet boundary problem for second order parabolic operators satisfying Carleson condition: solvability.

 We first make an observation that for any, $(y_0, y, s) \in \Gamma_{a}^{4r} (x,t)$, there exists a point $(z_0, z, \tau^{*}) \in \Gamma_{8a}^{r}(x,t)$ such that $\tau^{*} > s + r^2$.
 Hence by Lemma~\ref{Harnack} (Harnack inequality), there exists an a priori constant $M$ such that

 Therefore, we obtain

 Hence, if we establish that the non-tangential maximal functions $N_{8a}^{r} (u)$ and $N_{a}^{r} (u)$ defined using cones of different aperture are equivalent, then we are done.
-The equivalence of these norms is established in Lemma \ref{L:Equ} below.
-The result for $N(u)$ follows, by combining estimates for $N(u^+)$ and $N(u^-)$. \end{proof}
+The equivalence of these norms is established in Lemma \ref{L:Equ} above.
+The result for $N(u)$ follows, by combining estimates for $N(u^+)$ and $N(u^-)$.
+A this point we can use the non-truncated version of nontangential maximal function to state our results since our domain $\Omega$ is admissible and hence bounded in space (not time).
+But this gives that for sufficiently large $d=\sup_{\tau\in\mathbb R}{\mbox{diam}(\Omega\cap \{t=\tau\})}$ we have Iterating \eqref{E:NR} then gives for arbitrary small $r>0$